matthew1000/node-snowmix/doc/api.md

 <a name="Snowmix+close"></a>

 ### snowmix.close()
 Close the connection to Snowmix.
-(Does not stop Snowmix.)
+(Does not stop Snowmix - for that use snowmix.general.close())

 **Kind**: instance method of <code>[Snowmix](#Snowmix)</code>
 **Example**